Knowledge Centre

 2. Rajma

-All lentils are high in fiber, specifically Rajma, or kidney beans which are good source of fiber.
+All lentils are high in fiber, specifically Rajma or kidney beans which are good sources of fiber.

-Nutritional Content: a 100gm of serving offers 6.8 gm of dietary fiber.
+Nutritional Content: A 100-serving offers 6.8 gm of dietary fiber.

 3. Green peas

-Green peas is another common vegetable which is high in its fiber content.
+Green peas are another common vegetable that is high in fiber content.

 Nutritional Content: a 100gm of serving offers 9gm of fiber